Last Updated on April 19, 2021

 As of July 1st, 2020, Egypt resumed international flights and opened its popular seaside resorts.
 It was in mid-March when the country closed its borders and temporarily shut its famous attractions to curb the spread of the Covid-19 virus.

 Starting September 1, 2020, Egyptian authorities would require all passengers to provide a negative PCR test taken within 72 hours of departure, as well as valid health insurance.
+Those who are coming from North and South America, Canada, London Heathrow, Paris, Frankfurt, Thailand, China, and Japan may present a negative PCR test taken within 96 hours of departure.
 The PCR test certificate must be written in English or Arabic, and stamped by an accredited laboratory.
 All travelers must also complete a personal monitoring card.

 Egypt is one of those countries that received the “Safe Travels Stamp” from the World Travel and Tourism Council.
 This certification is given to destinations that have adopted the new protocols to protect the health and safety of travelers.